Multi-Level Graph Sketches via Single-Level Solvers: Multi-Level Approximation Algorithms

-For additive spanners there exists algorithms to compute subsetwise spanner of size $O(n|T|^\frac{2}{3})$ , $\tilde{O}(n|T|^\frac{4}{7})$ and $O(n|T|^\frac{1}{2})$ for additive stretch 2, 4 and 6, respectively~\cite{Abboud16,Kavitha2017}.
-If we use these algorithms in Algorithm~\ref{ALG:composite} to compute subsetwise spanners for different levels, then we have the following Corollary.
+For additive spanners, there are algorithms to compute subsetwise spanners of size $O(n|T|^\frac{2}{3})$, $\tilde{O}(n|T|^\frac{4}{7})$ and $O(n|T|^\frac{1}{2})$ for additive stretch 2, 4 and 6, respectively~\cite{Abboud16,Kavitha2017}.
+Similarly, there is an algorithm to compute a subsetwise $(1+\eps,4)$--spanner of size $O(n\sqrt{\frac{|T|\log n}{\eps}})$~\cite{Kavitha2017}.
+If we use these algorithms as subroutines in \cref{ALG:composite} to compute subsetwise spanners for different levels, then we have the following corollaries.